-Without loss of generality, we will be able to assume that each vertex in~$X$ is either matched in~$M$ with another vertex in~$X$ or with a ``small-degree vertex'' in~$G-X$.
+We will show next that there is a maximum matching~$M_G$ for~$G$ in which each vertex in~$X$ is either matched with another vertex in~$X$ or with a ``small-degree vertex'' in~$G-X$.
 This means that an augmenting path starting at some vertex in~$X$ will ``enter'' the chain graph~$G-X$ in a small-degree vertex.
 We now formalize this concept.
+Recall that $u \prec v$ implies $N(u) \subseteq N(v)$.
 For a vertex~$x \in X$ we define~$N^{V \setminus X}_\text{small}(x)$ to be the set of the~$\distPara$ neighbors of~$x$ in~$V \setminus X$ with the smallest degree, formally,

 \begin{lemma} Let~$G=(V,E)$ be a bipartite graph and let~$X \subseteq V$ be a vertex set such that~$G-X$ is a chain graph.
 Then, there exists a maximum matching~$M_G$ for~$G$ such that every matched vertex~$x \in X$ is matched to a vertex in~$N^{V \setminus X}_\text{\rm small}(x) \cup X$. \end{lemma}